TROPICAL NUMBERS

 II

 Coming to our attempt to build numbers as tropes, empiricist accounts can give us a first clue.
 Locke, for example, saw the number as a primary quality (1690, Book II, Ch. viii).
 Indeed, the bed in my room has the property of being one, independently of the sensory system of the perceiver.
-For applied small natural numbers, this seems to work: I can perceive two, three, or even six coins at a glance; and some savants can perceive more than hundred coins at a glance, although they are also unable to perceive large numbers without counting.
+For applied small natural numbers, this seems to work: I can perceive two, three, or even six coins at a glance; and some savants can perceive more than a hundred coins at a glance, although they are also unable to perceive large numbers without counting.
 Penelope Maddy noted that the ten fingers of her hands are located on her hands (1884: 87).
 Moreover, applied numbers can even move together with their bearers.
 For instance, the 26 stones that make up Stonehenge were originally transported to Wiltshire from Wales.

 Although these applied numbers seem to satisfy our definition of tropes, since they are spatiotemporally localizable, they are surely not at the same level of the counted bed, coins, fingers and stones.
 Since Frege, we have known that applied numbers are dependent on the conceptual ways we have to divide up the world.
 Thus, I count my 10 fingers but only my 2 hands, we count 26 stones but only a single Stonehenge in Wiltshire.
 Even if we agree to consider these applied numbers as tropical entities, we must consider them as dependent on the kind of thing counted, namely, as higher-order properties of concepts associated with the higher-order property of existence (Frege 1884: sec.
 55)… Now, understanding the concept (differently from Frege) as a conceptual rule, not as rule actualized in someone’s mind, but as a dispositionally localizable trope, we can read existence as the (higher-order) property of this dispositional rule of its effective or warranted application.
 Moreover, this effectively possible application of a rule must be also a higher-order localizable dispositional trope-property indirectly belonging to what is said to exist, since it will be the higher-order tropical property of such a dispositional conceptual rule of being applied in some domain, which the real application of this conceptual rule proves.
 (Because of this, a thing can exist even if its conceptual rule does not actualize, insofar as if this rule were actual it would be effectively applicable to it, which makes the existence of things independent of the actual existence of cognitive subjects or rules.)

 Now, when we count different applications of a conceptual rule, what we get are applied numbers added to existence.
 Consider, as Frege would do, the case of the empty concept of ‘moons of Venus’.
-Symbolizing the conceptual rule for ‘moon of Venus’ as V, we can symbolize the idea that Venus has 0 moons as ~x (Vx).
+Symbolizing the conceptual rule for ‘moon of Venus’ as V, we can symbolize the idea that Venus has 0 moons as ~∃x (Vx).
 The concept ‘moons of Earth’ applies to only one object.
-Symbolizing the conceptual rule expressed by ‘…moons of Earth’ as E, we can render the idea that the earth has one moon as x [Ex & (y) (Ey → y = x)].
-Symbolizing the conceptual expression ‘…moons of Mars’ as M, we can symbolize the idea that Mars has two moons as x [(Mx) (My) & ~(x = y) & (z) (Mz → (z = x) v (z = y))]… Important is that these existences and applied numbers can be seen as spatiotemporally localizable higher-order possible properties or tropes belonging to possible first-order tropical possible conceptual rules.
+Symbolizing the conceptual rule expressed by ‘…moons of Earth’ as E, we can render the idea that the earth has one moon as ∃x [Ex & (y) (Ey → y = x)].
+Symbolizing the conceptual expression ‘…moons of Mars’ as M, we can symbolize the idea that Mars has two moons as ∃x [(Mx) (My) & ~(x = y) & (z) (Mz → (z = x) v (z = y))]… Important is that these existences and applied numbers can be seen as spatiotemporally localizable higher-order possible properties or tropes belonging to possible first-order tropical possible conceptual rules.
 The number 2 associated with the concept ‘moons of Mars’ applies to Phobos and Deimos, what means that this applied number is located presently and in the surroundings of Mars and not in a distant Galaxy in a remote future or in a Platonic heaven.
 Our only moon exists circling the earth and this existence is not in Andromeda.
 Finally, there are the 0 moons of Venus, in the sense that the conceptual rule of ‘moon of Venus’ isn’t effectively applicable to its surroundings as expected.

 After identifying the applied natural number with the dispositional tropical property of the enumeration as an idealized counting of the effective application (existence) of dispositional tropical conceptual rules, what we need to do is to separate (or abstract) the numerical trope from the dispositional tropical conceptual rules in question and the dispositional application of them as attributions of existence.
 I suggest we can represent in a separated form these numerical tropes as spatiotemporally located dispositional sets-tropes of applications that in this way represent applied numbers separated from their associated conceptual rules.
-So, we can represent the numerical property of not being locally applied of the conceptual rule of ‘Venus moons’ using a set containing as its only member the lack of the applicability of an attribution of existence or {~a} (= 0).
+So, we can represent the numerical property of not being locally applied of the conceptual rule of ‘Venus’ moons’ using a set containing as its only member the lack of the applicability of an attribution of existence or {~a} (= 0).
 We can represent the numerical property of being locally applied only once, using the set that contains only one application of some conceptual rule or: {a} (= 1).
 We can represent the property of being applied twice using the set that contains a double trope of application or {a, {a}} (= 2).
 We can represent the property of being applied three times as the set {a, {a}, {{a}}} (= 3), and so on.
 Since {a, {a}, {{a}}} (=3) contains {a, {a}} (=2) that contains {a} (=1), each new representation shows the right kind of complexity, containing its antecedents.
 Moreover, it is essential to see that although we are here distinguishing applied numbers by means of sets, these are not pure sets!
 (We are not trying to build natural numbers from nothing, as do mathematician like von Neumann or Zermelo, beginning with the null set.)
 We are dealing with spatiotemporally located sets of higher-order trope-properties of ideally countable applications of conceptual-rules (I say ideally countable because great natural numbers are not countable to human beings).
-The two members set-trope of Mars moons is spatiotemporally located around Mars, the one member set-trope of earth moons is spatiotemporally located around the earth, and the null member set of Venus moons is a set of non-applicability, since there isn’t any moon spatiotemporally located in the surroundings of Venus, as expected – no numerical tropes are to be found.
+The two members set-trope of Mars’ moons is spatiotemporally located around Mars, the one member set-trope of earth moons is spatiotemporally located around the earth, and the null member set of Venus’ moons is a set of non-applicability, since there isn’t any moon spatiotemporally located in the surroundings of Venus, as expected – no numerical tropes are to be found.

 III